 Four years ago I decided to start a website.
-You know that site as Mr. Everyday Dollar.
-But what you might not know is that the Chris from four years ago was a different person.
-He was scared.
+And you know that site as Mr. Everyday Dollar.
+But what you might not know is that the Chris from four years ago was a completely different person because he was scared.
 Scared to put himself out there because that meant being vulnerable.

 “What if it’s a failure?”